Division of Global Migration Health

-The Division of Global Migration and Quarantine (DGMQ) is the part of the U.S. government responsible for U.S. Quarantine Stations and issuing quarantine orders.
+The Division of Global Migration Health (DGMH), formerly the Division of Global Migration and Quarantine is the part of the U.S. government responsible for U.S. Quarantine Stations and issuing quarantine orders.
 It is part of the National Center for Emerging and Zoonotic Infectious Diseases within the Centers for Disease Control and Prevention (CDC).

 The U.S. Quarantine Stations work at 20 major ports of entry where most international travelers arrive, to help prevent contagious diseases from entering and spreading through the United States.
 Because of US federal regulations, pilots of ships and planes must report to CDC any illnesses and deaths before arriving into the United States.
 Quarantine public health officers work with U.S. Customs and Border Protection and emergency medical services to also detect sick travelers entering the country.
 Quarantine officers also screen imported animals and biologics to ensure safety from diseases dangerous to humans.